 The Moreton Papers

-A group of research volunteers at the Hall have been using their spare time wisely during the Covid lockdown.
+Our research volunteers have been using their spare time wisely whilst the property is closed due to Covid.
 They have been working on a project to transcribe the Moreton family letters, held at the British Library.
-Abigail Greenall, a PhD student from the University of Manchester working in collaboration with the National Trust, photographed copies of the letters and made them available to the volunteers.
+Abigail Greenall, our resident ESRC funded PhD researcher from the University of Manchester, shared her photographs of the letters with the volunteers and has been on hand to assist the team.
 The project is still underway, but the team have already discovered much of interest in connection with the Moreton family.

 The letters of Peter Moreton (1601 - 58) cover the time when he had left both Little Moreton Hall and his education at the University of Cambridge to find employment down in London.